-As electrical parts age the wiring degrades very slightly each year.
+As electrical parts age, the wiring degrades very slightly each year.
 A light fixture may be good for 25 or even 50 years, but eventually the wire insulation inside chars, the connections corrode and the light bulb sockets won't hold a bulb well.
 If lights flicker or won't stay lit and potential switch problems have been eliminated it may be time to replace old light fixtures.

-Other Electrical Problems That Can Result In A Fire
+Other Electrical Problems That Can Result In a Fire

 The use of extension cords should be evaluated for necessity; they are a very common cause of home fires.
-When a cord is kinked or smashed (walking on it too many times, for instance) the electrical resistance of the wire inside rises, which creates heat.
-Eventually the insulation may well begin to melt but this is not obvious; it may just be a small portion between the copper wires inside.
+When a cord is kinked or smashed (if it has been walked on it too many times, for instance), the electrical resistance of the wire inside rises, which creates heat.
+Eventually, the insulation may well begin to melt but this is not obvious; it may just be a small portion between the copper wires inside.
 As this happens more and more current begins to flow between the wires and eventually causes a fire.
 If you absolutely must use an extension cord for long periods of time make sure it is completely out of the way and not subject to physical damage.
 Under a couch, perhaps, or tucked into the edge of carpeting - whatever it takes to make sure that feet, vacuum cleaners, pets and small children can't reach it.
 Better to simply add a new outlet to an existing one than use an extension cord for months or years.

 Many older homes are really marginal in their ability to safely provide enough power to operate all the electrical things we use in modern life.
 There just isn't enough power available to the home or there aren't enough individual circuits.
 In years past only one circuit was designed into kitchens, and that isn't enough to properly operate a microwave, refrigerator, toaster, electric grill, mixer, toaster oven, etc. The result is that the circuit breaker or fuse is always tripping.
-The same is true in bathrooms; the bathroom circuit commonly supplies bedrooms as well, but add in a curling iron and a hair dryer along with the bedroom TV and electric blanket and that circuit is often overloaded as well.
+The same is true in bathrooms; the bathroom circuit commonly supplies bedrooms as well, but add in a curling iron and a hairdryer along with the bedroom TV and electric blanket and that circuit is often overloaded as well.

 Every time a circuit trips or a fuse blows it is an indication that the circuit is overloaded, but most people will simply reset the breaker and do it again.
 The inevitable result is that the circuit breaker is slowly damaged to the point it doesn't work properly anymore and the panel itself can be damaged as well.
-As an electrician, I've seen house panels that have the massive bus bars inside, carrying the entire power for the whole home, half melted from repeated overloads and this is a recipe for disaster - it most certainly is one way that home fires start.
+As an electrician, I've seen house panels that have the massive bus bars inside, carrying the entire power for the whole home, half-melted from repeated overloads and this is a recipe for disaster - it most certainly is one way that home fires start.

 If you are commonly tripping a breaker or having to replace blown fuses, have additional circuits installed as necessary.
 It can be expensive but it's better than burning the house down.

 In addition to electrical overloads is overloading a light fixture with lamps that are too large.
 According to the NFPA, the largest source of electrical fires are lamps and light fixtures.
 Such fixtures are designed to withstand only the heat from the rated size light bulbs - do not overload the fixture with bulbs that are too large.
-While it is quite acceptable to use a 100 watt equivalent CFL bulb to replace a 40 watt incandescent bulb as an energy saving measure in your home, the key is that the CFL is only using a few watts of energy and isn't nearly as hot.
+While it is quite acceptable to use a 100-watt equivalent CFL bulb to replace a 40-watt incandescent bulb as an energy-saving measure in your home, the key is that the CFL is only using a few watts of energy and isn't nearly as hot.
 It won't overload either the thermal insulation or the electrical wiring of the fixture.
-It isn't the same as screwing in a 100 watt bulb into a 40 watt light.
+It isn't the same as screwing in a 100-watt bulb into a 40-watt light.

-Occasionally equipment of various kinds can fail in such a way that it may not trip a breaker or blow a fuse, but is still drawing more current than it should.
-Circuits in general are allowed to carry only 80% of the current the breaker will allow as a safety factor but when that is removed the safety becomes marginal.
+Occasionally equipment of various kinds can fail in such a way that it may not trip a breaker or blow a fuse but is still drawing more current than it should.
+Circuits, in general, are allowed to carry only 80% of the current the breaker will allow as a safety factor but when that is removed the safety becomes marginal.
 While the current may not trip a breaker, it does cause heat and, over time, can harm the electrical components such as breakers or the wire itself.
-Eventually resistance rises to the point that enough heat is produced to cause a fire.
+Eventually, resistance rises to the point that enough heat is produced to cause a fire.

-If a fan, for instance, turns too slowly, if the cord warms to the touch, if it makes strange noises - replace or repair it!
+If a fan, for instance, turns too slowly, if the cord warms to the touch if it makes strange noises - replace or repair it!
 Don't simply keep using it until the cord catches fire.
 Electrical heaters are equipped with a "tip over" switch that turns them off if they are tipped over - never, ever defeat such electrical protections.
 They can be irritating, but they also save lives.

 Improper Wiring Methods

-A qualified and conscientous electrician will always follow the requirements of the NEC to produce a safe and effective electrical system, but the same isn't true of homeowners who often don't know what is safe.
+A qualified and conscientious electrician will always follow the requirements of the NEC to produce a safe and effective electrical system, but the same isn't true of homeowners who often don't know what is safe.
 Another example from my experience: I once purchased a used hot tub from a homeowner.
 Upon finding that I was an electrician, he asked me to unwire it from the house and I agreed to help him out there.
 He had run wire from the hot tub to a dryer outlet just inside, but what appeared to be adequately sized wire turned out to be 14 gauge wire wrapped with many layers of electrical tape.
 Now, that is at least 3 sizes too small for the hot tub and when I removed the large cover from the dryer outlet it simply crumbled in my hands - completely charred to nothing but tiny bits of plastic just waiting to be disturbed to fall apart.
 The homeowner looked at it, looked at me, and commented that "I guess that's what causes fires, huh?".